SteamImmediateUpdates/Steam_Immediate_Updates/README.md

     2. Make sure Steam is not running for best results.
 (See above)

     3. Run the script.
-(You can do this through a terminal or the included Run.bat batch file.
+(You can do this through a terminal or by downloading the optional Run.bat batch file and copying it to the same directory as the main file and running the batch file.)
 It will either find or create a configuration file (config.txt) and automatically scan for Steam's installation directories.

     4. It will modify the "AutoUpdateBehavior" setting in the relevant .acf files.